bondy-io/bondy_docs/docs/guides/install/docker.md

 ### 1. Setup directory

-Bondy needs access to a configuration file and the ability to store its embeded database.
+Bondy needs access to a configuration file and the ability to store its embedded database.
 Choose a directory (or create one) e.g. `bondy-docker`.

 ```bash
 mkdir ~/bondy-docker